gousiosg/homepage/about.md

 ### Bio

-*Dr. Georgios Gousios* is an assistant professor at the Software Engineering Group, Delft University of Technology, where he leads the group's Software Analytics lab.
+*Dr. Georgios Gousios* is an associate professor at the Software Engineering Group, Delft University of Technology, where he leads the group's Software Analytics lab.
 He works in the fields of sofware ecosystems, software testing, and machine learning for software engineering.
 His research has been published